ryusei-hayashi/test-repo/README.md

 ### System
 #### Input Music
-The system converts the input music to the coordinate z in AI.
+The system converts the input music to the coordinate z in VAE.

 #### Scene of Input Music
 The system computes the center p of the scene of input music.